pavannalluri/comments-app/README.md

 # comments-app
 Zoho Test
-To run the app open the Signin.html file in the browser.
+To run the app open the files in the browser.